What is periostitis?

-Shin splint symptoms are manifested as an unusual pain that may appear over several centimetres in the tibial region or the inner face of the leg, during or after physical activity.
+Shin splint symptoms are manifested as an unusual pain that may appear over several centimeters in the tibial region or the inner face of the leg, during or after physical activity.
 The discomfort, which can be likened to a burning sensation in the bone, frequently affects runners.

 If physical activity continues despite the shin splints, the pain tends to intensify.
 It can be alleviated by rest and the application of ice to the inflamed area.